-- Provide oversight and management of residential student conduct processes, databases and critical incident follow up.
+- Assists the Assistant Director of Community Standards and Student Support with the management of the residential student databases and critical incident post response.

-- Ensure the timely and thorough completion of conduct processes and case management.
+- Coordinate with staff to ensure the timely and thorough completion of conduct processes and case workflow.

 - Contribute to the department's training of paraprofessional staff, including leadership programming, Resident Assistant training, and all staff in-services.

-- Oversee medical isolation process and student support.
+- Supports COVID-19 isolation process and student support follow up.

-- Support in selection and housing placement of residents in Living Learning Communities.
+- Support advertising for the housing placement of residents in Living Learning Communities.

-- Two or more years of experience with administration of campus conduct procedures.
+- Two or more years of experience with administration of campus conduct procedures & large scale event planning.

 - Knowledge in the areas of crisis intervention, conflict mediation, student and leadership development theory, student conduct administration, restorative practices, and safety and security programs.